 Today, she openly speaks on eating disorders and uses her platform to discuss body image issues.
-Tracey is in her early 50s and a proud mother of four, ensuring that they have a strong support system in place.
+Tracey is 53 and a proud mother of four, ensuring that they have a strong support system in place.

 5. Jeremy Miller (Ben Seaver)